Skip to content

 Exclusivity is negotiable too

 A 60-day exclusivity is reasonable.
-90 days is long — especially if the conditions are many.
+90 days is long — especially when there are many conditions.

 The longer the exclusivity, the more leverage the seller loses.